isomerpages/gb-assist/pages/solutionrepo/solution913.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Subscription / Leasing
+Direct Purchase

 #### Support Level
 80% for SME <br>
 N.A. for non-SMEs

 #### Things to Note
 More than or equal to  30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

+SLPs who have enjoyed subsidy under Tech Start for Law for Practice Management Systems and Document Management Systems will not be eligible to apply for PSG under the same solution category.

 #### Contact Information
-VeriTag Pte Ltd<br>www.veritag.com<br>Email: Tech@veritag.com<br>Tel: +65 9667 7677
+Verlata Consulting Pte.
+Ltd.<br>https://www.verlata.com/<br>Email: singapore@verlata.com<br>OR daniel.chan@verlata.com<br>Tel: +65 9757 3629

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.